Introduction to Geographic Information

 No designated textbook.
 Handouts will be made available during the class.

-The course is organized as a one-week (5 full days, 9 a.m. to 4 p.m.) block modules mixed with seminars from external speakers.
-The course starts Monday at 09:30 a.m. on Monday; ends at 2 pm on Friday.
+The course is organized as a one-week block module with 5 full days from 9 am to 5 pm.
+The course starts at 09:30 a.m. on Monday; ends at 2 pm on Friday.